OpenBB-finance/OpenBB/openbb_sdk/README.md

 python -c "import openbb; openbb.install()"
 ```

-Currently you need to do this before the first launch and every time you install or uninstall a new extension.
+You need to do this every time you install or uninstall a new extension or to reinstall all extensions.

 ### Import time